 Verizon may offer more data to prepaid customers, but Metro's $40-a-month plan still includes a generous helping of 10GB of data, with streaming music from more than 40 services not counting against your cap.
 Metro's unlimited plans — $50 for the entry level plan and $60 for a plan that includes an Amazon Prime membership and more hotspot data — are pretty attractive, too.
 Metro customers will also benefit from the Scam Shield service T-Mobile is launching to reduce the amount of robocalls you're subject to.

 No longer restricted to just Google's own phones, the Google Fi wireless service now supports just about any kind of handset (including iPhones).
-But it's really the best option if you have a Google Pixel device such as the new Pixel 4a or a fully compatible third-party phone like the Moto G Power or Moto G Stylus.
+But it's really the best option if you have a Google Pixel device such as the Pixel 4a or a fully compatible third-party phone like the Moto G Power or Moto G Stylus.
+Project Fi also offers the newly available Pixel 5 and Pixel 4a 5G.
 Those phones seamlessly switch between the carriers that provide Google Fi's coverage — Sprint, T-Mobile and US Cellular — so you'll always have the best connection available.
 You give that up if you bring your own device to Google Fi.

 Google Fi's pricing is pretty compelling if you don't use a lot of data.
 Google charges you $20 for unlimited talk and text and then just $10 for each gigabyte of data you use.
 But that's adjusted to the precise amount of data you consume — if you use 2.5GB, say, you'll pay $25 instead of Google rounding up to $30.
 You can opt for unlimited data if you prefer, but at $70 a month, Google's pricing matches what T-Mobile charges for the best unlimited data plan.